Workers’ Compensation Claims

 Our dedicated workers’ compensation attorneys will provide you with prompt, personal attention and aggressively advocate on your behalf to get you the settlement or award you need to get back on your feet.

-Who is eligible for Workers’ Compensation Benefits?
+Who is eligible for Workers’ Compensation Benefits in New Jersey?

 In the state of New Jersey, most employees are entitled to benefits under the Workers’ Compensation Law, including part-time employees, employees of small businesses, and employees of the State, such as police officers and teachers.
 Our experienced lawyers have represented employees in a wide variety of industries, including construction, manufacturing, health care, trucking, education, retail, and more.